 However, if you want to get more scientific, there is a lab test for HCL called the Heidelberg test, but it’s a lot more expensive than the betaine HCL challenge test.

 However, this is only one important aspect that needs to be tackled.
-You can find everything you need to know for addressing Candida overgrowth, as well as overcoming sugar and carb addiction, anxiety and depression and reducing your stress in my Candida Secrets Plus Package, which is on sale right now for half price.
+You can find everything you need to know for addressing Candida overgrowth, in my ebook, Candida Secrets.